VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 *Note: all other dependencies (will be automatically installed)*

 ## Preparing Your Data
 As mentioned earlier, this code was first developed after setting up the `nf-core/rnaseq` pipeline and therefore is guaranteed to work seamlessly with this pipeline.
 Despite this, we are working on generalizing this code to any count data.
 To utilize this script we require three pieces of data/files: 1) **Count Matrix**, 2) **Samplesheet**, and 3) **Contrast Matrix**.
-Each of these have a **mandatory** file name that will be described below:
+Each of these have a **mandatory** file name that will be described below.
+In addition, please pay close attention to the file format to ensure proper processing.
+Lastly, below each file description we provide a tabular representation of the required data as an example.

+**_ATTENTION: header lines are expected for all files._**

-### 1. **Counts Matrix**:
+### 1. **Count Matrix**:
-**Mandatory name:** `counts.tsv`
+**Mandatory name:** `counts.tsv`<br>

-- Tab-separated file containing gene counts
+**File Format:** `TSV`

+This file contains the expression counts data and must follow the following format:
-- First column should contain gene IDs (ENSEMBL format)
+- First column contains ENSEMBL gene IDs
-- Subsequent columns should contain count data for each sample
+- Subsequent columns should contain count data for each sample.
+Note: header values should be the sample identifiers use across other input files

 | gene_id            | sample1 | sample2 | sample3 | sample4 | sample5 |
 | ------------------ | ------- | ------- | ------- | ------- | ------- |